Andrew McCutchen Player Props: Pirates vs. Tigers

 Andrew McCutchen At The Plate

-- McCutchen has picked up an RBI in 22.4% of his games this year, with more than one RBI in 8.2% of his games.
-He has also plated three or more runs in two contests.
+- McCutchen has driven in a run in 19 games this season (22.1%), including seven games with more than one RBI (8.1%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.